metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Encodes a sequence of integers (including negative integers) using Delta + Run-length + Elias omega coding, returning a binary string.

 Delta encoding calculates the difference between consecutive integers in the sequence and encodes these differences using Elias omega coding.
 When it's beneficial, runs of identitical symbols are collapsed with RLE.

-It takes two parameters: `\@integers`, representing the sequence of arbitrary integers to be encoded, and an optional parameter which defaults to `0`.
-If the second parameter is set to a true value, double Elias omega coding is performed, which results in better compression for very large integers.

 ## delta\_decode